keboola/developers-docs/extend/generic-extractor/functions.md

 }
 {% endhighlight %}

-The parameters function context will contain:
+the parameters function context will contain:

 {% highlight json %}
 {